-Thank you for purchasing the TV-IP110WN Wireless N Internet Camera Server, a powerful and high-quality image network camera.
-The camera can be installed as a standalone system within your application environment easily and quickly, and supports remote management function so that you can access and control it using a Web browser on your computer.
+Thank you for purchasing the TV-IP121WN, a powerful and high-quality image SecurView Wireless Day/Night Internet Camera.
+The infrared LEDs and light sensor enable the camera to capture images even in dark environments.
+The camera can be installed as a standalone system within your application environment easily and quickly, and supports remote management function so that you can access and control it using a Web browser on your computers.

-This guide will provide you more information of instruction and illustrations on how to use your camera, which includes:
+This User Guide provides you with the instructions and illustrations on how to use your camera, which includes:

 - Chapter 1 Introduction to Your Camera describes the features of the camera.
 You will also know the components and functions of the camera. - Chapter 2 Hardware Installation helps you install the camera according to your application environment.
 You can use this camera at home, at work, at any where you want. - Chapter 3 Accessing the Camera lets you start using your camera without problem.
-The camera can be set up easily and work within your network environment instantly. - Chapter 4 Configuring the Camera guides you through the configuration of the camera using the web browser on your PC. - Chapter 5 SecurViewTM Pro shows you the detail instructions on operating SecurViewTM Pro software. - Chapter 6 How to Access the Camera Behind a Router provides the instruction how to setup your DDNS. - Chapter 7 Appendix provides the specification of the camera and some useful information for using your camera. - NOTE: The illustrations and configuration values in this guide are for reference only.
-The actual settings will depend on your practical application of the camera.
+The camera can be set up easily and work within your network environment instantly. - Chapter 4 Configuring the Camera guides you through the configuration of the camera using the web browser on your PC. - Chapter 5 Using SecurViewTM Pro shows you the detail instructions on operating SecurViewTM Pro software. - Chapter 6 How to Access the Camera Behind a Router provides the instruction how to setup your DDNS. - Chapter 7 Appendix provides the specification of the camera and some useful information for using your camera.

+NOTE The illustrations and configuration values in this guide are for reference only.
+The actual settings depend on your practical application of the camera.